 Students in Distress / SOCAT

-Note that the Contact Care Team Button should be used for referrals of an academic nature.
-If there is a student in distress, experiencing emotional turmoil, or is a potential danger to self or others, you should contact SOCAT (the Students of Concern office) via the online referral: http://www.usf.edu/SOCATreferral - note that if there is an imminent threat of any kind, you should instead contact University Police at 911 to establish safety prior to submitting the SOCAT referral.
+Note that selecting the Wellness/Distress option will lead you to the SOCAT online referral: http://www.usf.edu/SOCATreferral; however, remember that if there is an imminent threat of any kind, you should instead contact University Police at 911 to establish safety prior to submitting the SOCAT referral.

 Often, a sudden drop in academic performance is an indicator of deeper problems.
-Faculty are encouraged to make a dual recommendation: one to the Contact Care Team button, and another to the SOCAT online referral.
-That is especially true if you have a gut feeling, even if you lack proof, that something may be amiss with the student.
+You're encouraged to submit the request with the Wellness/Distress option if you have a gut feeling, even if you lack proof, that something may be amiss with the student.

 The Ethics of Caring

 As instructor, you have the important duty of giving grades to students.
 But is that duty compromised in any fashion--even in subtle or unconscious ways--if you also learn things about the student by hearing back from the Care Team?
 Maybe the closest professional role to this Care Team concept is academic advisor.
-These folks have a clear ethical directive:
+These professionals have a clear ethical directive that seems directly portable to faculty members making referrals:

 - Avoid or minimize harm